 This webinar announcement from the Shopify campaign invites people on their email list to attend a class on how to leverage social proof.
 These days, webinars are very common, however, Shopify does a great job of making this seem very valuable and easy.

 The content design of this campaign is such that it can be easily used as a landing page, in an email, or as social media content with a few small tweaks.
 It has a few different call-to-action (CTA), including an -like “Yes/No” button as opposed to just another sign-up button.

 It has a very powerful and clear headline that fixes a problem users didn’t even know they had.
 Shopify could have easily included much more information about the webinar, however, that usually causes viewers to put a B2B marketer’s message aside until they have more time to look it over, usually, they never come back.

 Maybe one of the best native advertisements ever created, Google has been running this campaign for the last ten years.
 Year in Search as Google calls it began back in 2009 after “Zeitgeist,’ a report on top 10 searches on Google during that year.
 Google transformed its top ten search list into a three-minute video.

 This video is a startling reality of the dependency of people on Google search engine.
 Google 2017 video is a strong proof of how much people need Google to get information on everything.
 Google in its video told the world that it cares about the sentiment that people care about the company.
 The video from Google includes different emotions; however, Google somehow manages to unite its entire audience in the end.

-To create highly successful B2B marketing campaigns; first, identify the issue, then find a user-friendly, simple approach to frame the solution, and finally make it easy and quick to engage.
-Then you should be able to see great returns on your B2B marketing investment.
+To create highly successful B2B marketing campaigns and B2B lead generation campaigns ; first, identify the issue, then find a user-friendly, simple approach to frame the solution, and finally make it easy and quick to engage.
+Then you should be able to see great returns not just on your B2B Lead Lists or b2b data licensing that you get from your B2B Data List Provider but your entire B2B marketing investment.